msgtobala/My-Books/Flutter/Flutter.md

 #### key in flutter

-Every widget can have a key but not stateless widget
+Keys are .Every widget can have a key but not stateless widget

-* UniqueKey - system generated
+* UniqueKey - used when there is no unique data be provided for the key
-* ValueKey - user generated
+* ValueKey - used when there is unique data be provided for the key
+* ObjectKey -
+* PageStorageKey - Used to preserve the scroll location
+* GlobalKey
+  * Used when state/information of a widget needs to be shared to other widgets in any parts of the tree

 **Random**